 The ICE Method for prioritizing ideas

 Give 10 extra minutes to fill in the right section of the canvas.
 Try to add a common prioritization system to detect ideas that require less work and have the biggest impact based on these three factors.

 Impact: Determine the experiment impact, divide by the number of total active users.

 Confidence: Provide evidence that the experiment can work, usually based on KPI and the degree of improvement that can result.

 Ease: Teams involved will need to dedicate effort to launch the experiment.
 Normally you can define effort with days or story points (keep in mind that growth hacking tries to be as agile as possible in order to iterate as many times as possible).

 Each factor will be scored with a value from 1 to 10 the ICE of each experiment should include the average between the three factors above.

 At this point, you’ll have eight growth hack experiments to validate with ICE.
 In the ultimate phase, each group will have 2 minutes to explain their idea and 1 minute to explain the logic.
 If all participants agree, the experiment is situated in the column of the Kraken Board.
 Compared to other ideas, adjust accordingly to the ICE value.
 If nothing happens, try to do this workshop with the same team more than once, prioritizing will be easier to define and the collective intuition will be more precise.

 If you want this canvas or to receive the next that we share, subscribe and we’ll send them in print format and a Miro template to carry out the workshop remotely.
 If you need help, we can help you adapt design thinking methodologies to the image of your brand or sector.
 Digital transformation begins in culture, and that can only happen from within.

-Yes, I want the Kraken canvas
+Get the Growth Hacking Kraken canvas